rycstar/binder-linux/README.md

 The most of source code was come from Android Source Repositories.
 But, the source code was modified slightly for Linux dekstop.

 ## Prerequisites to build
-1. Linux kernel's Binder must be enabled.
+1. Linux kernel's Binder must be enabled.(refer to https://github.com/anbox/anbox-modules)
-2. libselinux must be installed. http://userspace.selinuxproject.org/
+2. libselinux must be installed. http://userspace.selinuxproject.org/ (optional in newest version)
 3. CMake is used as a build system.
 4. If you want to build with aidl-cpp, please do "git clone https://github.com/hiking90/aidl-cpp.git" as a subdirectory of the project.
 Ex) $ cd binder-linux && git clone ...

 ## Build
 <pre>
+$ mkdir cmake/build -p
+$ cd cmake/build
-$ cmake .
+$ cmake ../..
 $ make
 </pre>